Veselov-Nikolay/atom/lecture02/presentation/PITCHME.md

 #HSLIDE
 ### Object oriented
 - Everything is an object*
-- No code outside object
+- No code outside class

 #HSLIDE
 ### `class` Definition